-- 2.1 Where two or more independent and separately owned and registered primary producers operate from the same property, each primary producer may receive a maximum grant amount of \$50,000 providing applicants can demonstrate that: - they are independent and separately owned and registered with their own ABN from the other primary producer(s) on that property - they are eligible for the grant in their own right (including the requirement that they derive at least 50% of their gross income from the primary production enterprise per 3.1 b); - they are claiming for different expenses to the other primary producer(s) who are operating on the same property; and - the expenses that they are claiming are essential to the operation of their primary production enterprise. - 2.2 Funds of up to \$10,000 will be provided to eligible, approved applicants, without the need to provide invoices at the point of application.
-These funds will be provided on the basis of quotes or estimates and can be used for small, immediate expenses to support animal welfare, business clean up and re-instatement, noting that evidence: eg valid tax invoices will be required in relation to that first \$10,000, if the applicant seeks funding from above \$10,000 to \$50,000. - 2.3 Funds of between \$10,000 to \$50,000 will require valid tax invoices at the point at which claims are made. - 2.4 All supporting documentation including tax invoices and receipts for claims must be submitted within 12 months of the date of the declaration. - 2.5 Should an initial application be less than the maximum grant amount, further applications may be submitted if additional expenditure is required to complete clean-up and reinstatement activities.
+- 2.1 The maximum grant amount per affected property (subject to Section 4) is \$75,000. - 2.2 An up-front grant, if included in the declaration, will be provided to eligible, approved applicants, without the need to provide invoices at the point of application.
+This grant will be provided on the basis of quotes or estimates and can be used for small, immediate expenses to support animal welfare, business clean up and re-instatement - 2.3 Evidence: eg valid tax invoices may be required to validate expenditure of the up-front grant at any time, and is mandatory if the applicant seeks additional grant payments. - 2.4 Payments above the value of the up-front grant will require valid tax invoices at the point at which claims are made. - 2.5 Should an initial application be less than the maximum grant amount, further applications may be submitted if additional expenditure is required to complete clean-up and reinstatement activities.